marbl/canu/documentation/source/tutorial.rst

   which gives you the original read (PacBio in this case) id.

-<prefix>.contigs.layout.tigInfo, <prefix>.unitigs.layout.tigInfo
+<prefix>.contigs.layout.tigInfo
-  A list of the contigs (unitigs), lengths, coverage, number of reads and other metadata.
+  A list of the contigs, lengths, coverage, number of reads and other metadata.
   Essentially the same information provided in the FASTA header line.